Independent Review of Risk Management Framework

 Significance in Today's Landscape

-Significant initiatives have emerged, such as the European Central Bank’s Targeted Review of Internal Models (TRIM) in 2017, the ECB guide to internal models in 2018, and guidance from Prudential Regulation Authority (PRA), CP 6/22 MRM principles to provide better guidance within teh Model Validation space.
-These initiatives aim to contain model risk through enhanced MRM governance and concepts.
+There have been significant movements, such as European Central Bank’s launch of Targeted Review of Internal Models (TRIM) in 2017, ECB internal models guide 2018, and PRA, CP 6/22 MRM principles, to redefine the best practices around the Model Validation Space in order to better limit Model Risk through improved MRM governance & (advanced) principles.

 WHO DOES IT IMPACT?